Skip to main content

 Samosas

-Popular snack with Indian origins, triangular pastries filled with spiced minced meat or vegetables.
-Found at street vendors, bakeries, and restaurants.
-Perfect tea-time snack.
+A snack with Indian roots: triangular pastries filled with spiced minced meat or vegetables.
+You will find them with street vendors, in bakeries, and in restaurants.
+They go well with tea.

 Allergens: